-Grapes are the bountiful fruit that give us wine, juices, jams and jellies.
+Grapes are the bountiful fruit that give us wine, juices, jams, and jellies.
 But these little jewels offer more than just flavor: they are potent antioxidants with a host of skin-soothing and health-enhancing properties.
-In fact, grape seed extract is a popular skin supplement and health tonic, used to treat swelling, lower blood pressure and cholesterol levels, and fight against disease and the effects of aging.
-The University of Maryland Medical Center reports that grape seed extract may prevent the growth of some types of cancer cells, including breast, stomach, colon, prostate and lung cancer.
+In fact, grape seed extract is a popular skin supplement and health tonic used to treat swelling, lower blood pressure and cholesterol levels, and combat disease and the effects of aging.
+The University of Maryland Medical Center reports that grape seed extract may inhibit the growth of certain types of cancer cells, including those found in the breast, stomach, colon, prostate, and lung.
 Since the evidence only exists in test tubes, researchers are uncertain whether grape seed extract provides these same benefits in humans, however.

 Skin Health